Please send me information about this trip

 6 Day Machu Picchu Photography Expedition with Vidal Jaquehua

 About your leader: Vidal is a native Peruvian guide who has visited Machu Picchu hundreds if not thousands of times.
 A natural-born photographer, Vidal has an eye for composition and because of his experience with photography equipment of all kinds, he is a great teacher.
-Vidal uses his insider resources to boost opportunities for choice photographic locations.
+Vidal uses his insider resources to access the best unknown photographic locations.

 Arrive Cusco airport in the morning.
 Driver will be waiting to transfer to hotel for checkin.
 1 PM begin guided walking tour.
 Saunter authentic Inca streets to soak up the vibration of this high-altitude metropolis where ancient and modern worlds collide.
 We visit a local home to observe age-old “chicha” corn beer-making process, including, of course, a sample of the brew.
 Continue on foot to “The Golden Temple” of Qoricancha, considered a sacred and treasured Inca structure.
 Afternoon activities are flexible as you adjust to altitude.

 Day 2: May 14 Sacred Valley Tour by Van